 So when was the term first used?
 We have one reference in a book called, “James Lillywhite’s Cricketers’ Annual“, published in 1877, that, “Having on one occasion taken six wickets in seven balls, thus performing the hat-trick successfully”.
-Just a decade before, however, the term was used to describe a magician who literally performed a trick using his hat as a prop – hence, “hat trick”.

 There are conflicting ideas as to why the term was adopted.
 The first theory states that a bowler who achieved the aforementioned feat would earn himself a new hat.
 The problem is that why does the word “trick” enter?
 So for many, the term was adopted to mean a special feat that is rare and unexplainable, akin to a magician’s hat trick.

 The term began in cricket, likely extended soon after to football and rugby (a player scoring three tries in a game), then to North America where it was used in hockey and lacrosse.
-Whereas it is a relatively rare event in cricket, and somewhat so in football, it is more often achieved in hockey, hence many associate the term with that game in particular.
+Where it is a relatively rare event in cricket, and somewhat so in football, it is more often achieved in hockey, hence many associate the term with that game in particular.